-The School shall provide the Commission with access to any individual, documentation, evidence, or information requested by the Commission.
+The School shall provide the Commission (or the Commission's designee) with access to any individual, documentation, evidence, or information requested by the Commission, including documentation necessary to verify and confirm registration and enrollment of students.
 The School affirmatively consents to the Commission obtaining information and documents directly from any entity or individual who may possess information or documents relevant to the operation of the school and will sign any releases or waivers required by such individuals or entities.
-Failure to provide this access by the deadlines imposed by the Commission will be a material and substantial breach of the Contract.
+Failure to provide this access by the deadlines imposed by the Commission will be a material and substantial breach of the Contract and will result in the immediate initiation of disciplinary proceedings, up to and including revocation proceedings.